Dynamical heterogeneity in active glasses is inherently different from its equilibrium behavior: Results

-From Eq. (\ref{tauscaling}), we also find that both the MCT transition temperature, $T_C$, for the active system as well as the calorimetric glass transition temperature, $T_g$, defined via $\tau_\alpha(T=T_g)=10^6$, behave as $T_{C,g}=a-bf_0^2$, with $a$ and $b$ being two constants.
-As shown in SM Fig. S7, this prediction also agrees well with simulation data.
-The excellent agreement between the theory, Eq. \ref{tauscaling}, and simulation data with $\gamma$ being the same exponent as for the passive system can also be interpreted as the relaxation dynamics of the active system being similar to that of the equilibrium glass at $T_{eff}=T+Kf_0^2$.
-However, as we show below, an active glass behaves quite differently from an equilibrium glass.
-The nontrivial effects of activity manifest via the DH and the dynamic length scale, characterized via four-point correlation function, $\chi_4(t)$.
-We now present the extension of active MCT to study DH via $\chi_4(t)$ along with the simulation results for DH and dynamic length scale.
+where all the parameters are already determined.
+Figure \ref{taucomp}(f) shows simulation results for $\tau_\alpha$ at $T=0.41$ and $f_0=1.5$ as a function of $\rho_a$, and the line is the theoretical prediction, Eq. (\ref{rhoascaling}).
+Thus, $\rho_a$ only scales the activity parameters without affecting the qualitative behavior.
+The excellent agreement between the theory and simulation data with $\gamma$ being the same exponent as for the passive system shows that the relaxation dynamics in an active glass is similar to that in an equilibrium glass at $\Teff=T+Kf_0^2$.
+Despite this, we now show that active glasses are qualitatively different from equilibrium glasses: the nontrivial effects of activity manifest in DH characterized via four-point correlation function, $\chi_4(t)$.
+We first present the extension of active MCT to study DH and then the simulation results for DH.